maciellucass/cybersecurity-log-analysis/case-01-phishing-email-analysis/case-01-phishing-email-analysis.md

 ## Investigation

-The analysis focused on the email content, sender reputation, and embedded link.
+The analysis focused on the email content, sender reputation and embedded link.

 Key observations:
 - The sender domain (m1crosoftsupport.co) is a spoofed version of a legitimate Microsoft domain
 - The domain uses character substitution (1 instead of i), a common phishing technique
 - The email subject indicates urgency: "Unusual Sign-In Activity"
 - The message attempts to create panic and force immediate action
 - The link directs the user to a fake login page

-No attachments were present in the email.

 ---